onflow/flow-go/pkg/language/docs/language.md

 The nil-coalescing operator `??` returns the value inside an optional if it contains a value, or returns an alternative value if the optional has no value, i.e., the optional value is `nil`.

+If the left-hand side is non-nil, the right-hand side is not evaluated.

 ```bamboo
 // Declare a constant which has an optional integer type
 //